Skip to main content

 David Ribes

-Technology policy refers to the set of guidelines, principles, and legislation that governments develop to regulate technology (whether new or old, such as AI, but also old ones, such as the chemicals in hairspray).
+Science policy refers to the set of guidelines, principles, and legislation that governments (and organizations) develop to regulate the practices and outcomes of scientific practice (whether new, such as AI, or old, such as standards for informed consent).

-This Directed Research Group (DRG) will focus on tracing technology policy: Where does it come from and what are its influences?
-Our key goal will be to design visualizations that help to make sense of policy.
+This Directed Research Group (DRG) will focus on tracing science policy: Where does it come from and what are its influences?
+Our key goal will be to research and then design visualizations that help to make sense of policy.
 In the lingo of Washington DC, we are 'policy wonks'.

 This DRG will have a handful of required assigned readings to help us understand 'what is policy', but it is primarily about design, and public communication.
 We will research and then create accessible visualizations that help everyday people (and other wonks) to understand the arcane worlds of policy.